Snisen-dev/devops24/examinations/02/README.md

 What happens if you run `ansible-inventory --list` in the directory you created above?

+It returns the inventory in .json format

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

+It returns ansible inventory as a treediagram (group hierarchy)

 ## QUESTION C